tngo0508/tngo0508.github.io/_posts/2024-1-12-minimum-number-of-steps-to-make-two-strings-anagram.md

             """
             we don't care about the negative values because we are looking for the characters that we need to replace.
-            The negative ones indicate the characters that we need to insert.
+            The negative ones indicate the characters that we already replaced.
             """
             if freq >= 1:
                 result += freq